Dexter2099/SureJan/docs/UI-contract-V3.md

 - Right sidebar with Account/Login, Submit, Astro
 - Feed with `data-testid="post-card"`
 - Submit form with `data-testid="submit-form"`
-- Post detail shows post + comments; media is static thumbnail only (no embed)
+- Post detail shows post + comments; media is static thumbnail; clicking opens provider in new tab
 - Footer: Terms · Privacy · About

 ## See also (authoritative sources)